croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

     open build/reports/jacoco/aggregate/html/index.html

 ### Exploring the latest changelog (optional)
 After cloning the klokwrk, you have likely checked out a snapshot version.
 Unfortunately, GitHub does not make public published changelogs for non-released versions.
-Therefore, you can not just simply go to the website and explore what is happening lately.
+Therefore, you cannot just simply go to the website and explore what is happening lately.

 However, if you are interested, there is a way to generate a changelog in a local environment: